 Weekly meal plan

 I can't believe Thanksgiving is over already!
 It went by so fast!
-We were all looking forward to it, to some sense of celebration and normality and all the delicious food!
+We were all looking forward to it, to some sense of celebration and normality and all the delicious food and my mama was here!
 We enjoyed every minute of it and now it is over!
 Anyway good food but too much of it.... so this week I will prepare light meals to recover...

 Wednesday Chicken and veggies lettuce cups.
 I am keeping it simple tonight and light.
 This DIY kind of dinner is really easy.
 I will make some green rice and add edamame and also some kale cauliflower rice as well (which is simply finely chopped kale sautéd together with the caulirice).